 Antabuse is used to treat chronic alcoholism.
+The chemical name of Antabuse is (diethylthiocarbamoyl) disulfide.
 It causes unpleasant effects when even small amounts of alcohol are consumed.
-These effects include flushing of the face, headache, nausea, vomiting, chest pain, weakness, blurred vision, mental confusion, sweating, choking, breathing difficulty, and anxiety.
-These effects begin about 10 minutes after alcohol enters the body and last for 1 hour or more.
-Disulfiram is not a cure for alcoholism, but discourages drinking.
+The unpleasant effects may include flushing of the face, headache, nausea, vomiting, chest pain, weakness, blurred vision, mental confusion, sweating, choking, breathing difficulty, and anxiety.
+These effects begin roughly around 10 minutes after the intake of alcohol and last for around 1 hour or more.

-Disulfiram should never be administered to a patient when he is in a state of alcohol intoxication, or without his full knowledge.
-The physician should instruct relatives accordingly.
+Disulfiram should never be given to a patient when they are in a state of alcohol intoxication, or without their full knowledge.
+The doctor should instruct relatives accordingly.

 May occur while taking this medication includes skin rash, acne, mild headache, drowsiness, tiredness, impotence and a metallic taste or garlic-like taste in the mouth.

 A generic drug is a copy of the brand-name drug with the same dosage, safety, strength, quality, consumption method, performance, and intended use.
 Before generics become available on the market, the generic company must prove it has the same active ingredients as the brand-name drug and works in the same way and in the same amount of time in the body.